Sander Schimmelpenninck

-Sander Cornelis count Schimmelpenninck (born June 26, 1984) is a Dutch opinion writer, commentator and television presenter.
+Count Sander Cornelis Schimmelpenninck (born June 26, 1984) is a Dutch nobleman, opinion writer & -commentator, and television presenter.
 From 2016 to September 2020, he was the editor-in-chief of the magazine Quote.
 Since September 2019, he has been a columnist for the newspaper de Volkskrant.
 Along with his college friend Jaap Reesema and Titus van Dijk, he co-founded the production company Tonny Media, which produces podcasts including the Zelfspodcast.

 Early life and education

-Schimmelpenninck comes from the noble branch of the Schimmelpenninck family and is the son of the former steward of Twickel Castle, Albert Hieronymus Schimmelpenninck, and radiologist Marie Liesbeth Henriëtte Helène Scheiffers.
-He grew up in Diepenheim and attended the Bataafs Lyceum in Hengelo, and obtained his gymnasium diploma from the Staring College in Lochem.
-He then studied law at Erasmus University in Rotterdam, where he was a member of the Rotterdam Student Corps, and at Bocconi University in Milan.
+Schimmelpenninck was born into the noble branch of the Schimmelpenninck family with being the son of the former steward of Twickel Castle, Count Albert Hieronymus Schimmelpenninck, and radiologist Marie Liesbeth Henriëtte Helène Scheiffers.
+He grew up in Diepenheim and attended first his secondary education at the Bataafs Lyceum in Hengelo, but then went to the Staring College in Lochem in 1996, where he completed his gymnasium education in 2003.
+Subsequently, he studied at the same time at Leiden University and Erasmus University Rotterdam, where he respectively obtained a BA in Italian language and culture in 2006 and an LL.B degree in Business Law in 2008.
+He then went to the Bocconi University in Milan where he received an LL.M in Business Law in 2009.

 Career

-After finishing his studies, Schimmelpenninck worked for three years as a trainee lawyer at the Houthoff Buruma law firm on the Zuidas in Amsterdam.
+After finishing his studies Schimmelpenninck worked for three years as a trainee lawyer at the Houthoff Buruma law firm on the Zuidas in Amsterdam.
 He then started a pizza restaurant called Pink Flamingo in Amsterdam with his college friend Jaap Reesema.

-In 2013, Schimmelpenninck started working as an editor at the business magazine Quote.
-In 2016, he succeeded Mirjam van den Broeke as editor-in-chief.
+In 2013 Schimmelpenninck started working as an editor at the business magazine Quote.
+In 2016 he succeeded Mirjam van den Broeke as editor-in-chief.
 After more than three years, he announced his departure to focus on new projects.

-Since 2019, he has been a columnist for the newspaper de Volkskrant.
+Since 2019 he has been a columnist for the newspaper de Volkskrant.

-In addition, in 2019, Schimmelpenninck started a podcast called the Zelfspodcast together with Reesema, in which they discuss their daily lives based on different topics per episode.
+In 2019 Schimmelpenninck started a podcast called the Zelfspodcast together with Reesema, in which they discuss their daily lives based on different topics per episode.
 On October 6, 2020, they won the award for best podcast at the Online Radio Awards.